cgardesey/water_atm_firmware/README.md

-# Arduino Water ATM Project
+# Arduino Project: Arduino Water ATM

 This is an Arduino project that allows clients to dispense water for users .
 The project uses the Arduino programming language and can be customised for similar projects